Skip to content

 Apart from the taste, it has so many benefits to our bodies, such as being high in Vitamin C, Calcium, and antioxidants, helping in treating migraine, sinuses, fever, and respiratory issues hence it’s widely used in Ayurvedic medicine as well.
 This Mallum is recommended for people who are suffering from Diabetes, Osteoporosis, and Arthritis.

-This particular Kathurumurunga Mallum recipe belongs to my mother and it’s a delicious way of eating your greens.
+This particular Kathurumurunga Mallum recipe belongs to my mother, and it’s a delicious way of eating your greens.
 I love to eat this Mallum with some Red rice, Kiri Ala (Taro roots) curry, Soy meat curry, Fried fish, and some Papadam.

 What do you need?

-• 2 tablespoon coconut oil
+• 2 tablespoons coconut oil

 • 1 tablespoon fresh garlic, sliced